 - Measuring cup

 The bar soap now serves as shampoo, body wash, and shaving cream.
 One razor is all I need.
-I water down the apple cider vinegar to create conditioner and pour it over my head with the measuring cup.
+I water down the apple cider vinegar and pour it over my head with the measuring cup to remove the soap from my hair.
 That’s it!
 The end result is a low-cost, low-maintenance, minimalist shower.

-UPDATE: I now use filtered apple cider vinegar instead of the concentrated citrus rinse, because it’s more available at stores and you can frequently buy it on sale.
-I fill the measuring cup with 1/5 apple cider vinegar and the rest with water.
-I pour it in my hair and repeat once more.
+UPDATE: I now use filtered apple cider vinegar instead of the concentrated citrus rinse displayed above, because it’s more available at stores and overall less expensive.
+I add about 1/4 cup ACV to the measuring cup and fill the rest with water.
+I pour it over my hair and repeat as necessary.

 - Finding the right bar soap is the most important.
 Most that I tried were still too drying.
 Others came close but were either too expensive or not readily available at many stores.